Which NozomuNoto instruction or tutorial file should I open first?

 Example: the tutorial says Page Sorter, but your app calls it Thumbnails, Pages, Page Overview, Content Manager, or Page Manager.

 What to do: use the Device and App article for your exact app when it is available.
-If the exact app guide is not live yet, use the general app choice and product troubleshooting pages, then check the app maker's official help for the current button names.
+If the exact app guide is still pending, use the general app choice and product troubleshooting pages, then check the app maker's official help for the current button names.

 2. The download opens as a Google Drive preview